This article was last updated by on

 Large and dense leaves of Fiddle Leaf Figs need fertilizer for extra nutrients.

-Fiddle Leaf Figs do best with NPK 3-1-2 fertilizer.
-Fertilize your plant with a weak liquid fertilizer every week during watering bouts.
+Fiddle Leaf Figs need NPK 3-1-2 fertilizer.
+Feed your plant with a dilute liquid fertilizer every week during watering routines.

-Amazon has some great fertilizer recommendations that you can choose for this plant.
+Here are some great fertilizer recommendations that you can choose from.

-The main stem and branches of your Fiddle Leaf Fig may be bending beneath the weight of the plant.
+The main stem of your Fiddle Leaf Fig may bend due to the weight of the plant.

 Additionally, Fiddle Leaf Figs are speedy growers, quickly becoming root-bound.

-Fiddle Leaf Figs need repotting every 2-3 years or when their roots start popping out from drainage holes.
-Similarly, prune the plant annually in spring to reduce its load.
+Fiddle Leaf Figs need repotting every 2-3 years or when their roots are visible from drainage holes.
+Similarly, prune the plant annually in spring to reduce its top load.

 Image represents the process of repotting Fiddle Leaf Figs

-• Select unhealthy leaves or stems with brown or dark patches.
+• Select leaves with insect infestations or stems with brown or dark patches.

-• Cut half-inch below the germy leaves using sterilized tools to help your plant recuperate without putting the main trunk or remaining leaves at risk of infection.
+• Cut half-inch below the germy leaves using sterilized tools to help your plant recuperate.

-• Remove a handful of around 10 leaves per pruning session.
+• Remember to remove only 10 leaves per pruning session.

-• If lots of canopy leaves are brown or diseased, snip the entire stem from below at 45°, offering a smoother cut.
+• If the canopy leaves are brown or diseased, snip the stem near the base at 45° for a smooth cut.

-• Select a suitable container (6 inches wider than the current pot) with drainage holes and potting soil.
+• Select a suitable container (3-4 inches wider and 2 inches taller than the current pot) with drainage holes and potting soil.

-• Afterward, fill the pot with 4 inches of potting mix to provide the bed for the rootball.
+• Then, fill the pot with 4 inches of potting mix above a layer of pebbles to provide the bed for the rootball.

 • Ensure the root ball does not sit too high on the soil.

-• Remove the plant from the old container by clearing the soil or breaking/ cutting the container.
+• After, remove the plant from the old container by clearing the soil and breaking/ cutting the container.

-• Fill the sides of the container surrounding the root ball with soil while holding the plant upright.
+• Fill the sides of the container surrounding the root ball with soil while holding the plant at the center of the new pot.

-• Compact the soil around the root ball after filling halfway through, prevent overcrowding, and water thoroughly.
+• Pack the soil around the root ball after filling halfway through, prevent overcrowding, and water thoroughly.

-• Avoid fertilizing immediately after repotting, and allow a month for your plant to recover from the change.
+• Avoid fertilizing immediately after repotting, and allow your plant to recover for a month.

 Likewise, you can learn more about the pruning process from the video below.

-If you take proper care of your Fiddle Leaf Fig from the beginning, you can deal with the leaning issue.
+If you properly care for your Fiddle Leaf Fig from the beginning, you can deal with the leaning issue.

-• Expose your Fiddle Leaf Fig to strong wind gusts invoking them to naturally stand strong.
+• Expose your Fiddle Leaf Fig to strong wind gusts invoking them to stand strong naturally.

 • Also, you can aerate the potting soil by poking holes in it to allow airflow.